PEZ/clojure-get-started-mini/README.md

 # Minimal Clojure project for web based development

 This is a mini(mal) [Clojure](https://clojure.org) project that you can hack on, with full editor tooling, in the browser.
 It's VS Code with [Calva](https:/calva.io) running in [GitPod](https://gitpod.io).
+You don't need to install anything.
 You'll need a Github account, that's all.

 You can of course also hack on it locally on your machine.
 Then you need to have Java installed.